 Dr. Seth Shonkoff is the executive director of the energy science and policy research institute, PSE Healthy Energy.
 He is also a visiting scholar in the Department of Environmental Science, Policy and Management at the University of California, Berkeley and an affiliate in the Environment Energy Technology Area at Lawrence Berkeley National Lab.
 An environmental and public health scientist by training, he has more than 20 years of experience in water, air, climate, and population health research at the energy interface and has published more than 50 peer-reviewed journal articles and reports.
-Dr. Shonkoff has testified before congress and other decision-making bodies and has led and co-authored multiple high-profile scientific assessments including the Human Health chapter of The Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment Report (AR5) and legislated evaluations of oil and gas development, hydraulic fracturing, produced water management and reuse and underground gas storage facilities in the State of California.
+Dr. Shonkoff is a widely recognized expert on the human health and climate dimensions of oil and gas systems.
+He has testified before congress and other decision-making bodies and has led and co-authored multiple high-profile scientific assessments.
+His work includes the Human Health chapter of The Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment Report (AR5) and legislated evaluations of oil and gas development, hydraulic fracturing, produced water management and reuse and underground gas storage facilities in the State of California.
 Dr. Shonkoff sits on a number of science-policy expert panels.

 - Hill LA, Blythe R, Krieger EM, Smith A, Shonkoff SBC.
 2020.
 The Public Health Dimensions of California Wildfire Prevention, Mitigation and Suppression.
 PSE Healthy Energy.
 July 2020.
 Available at: www.psehealthyenergy.org/